From the Catalog: This course covers a set of protocols, architectures, and APIs

 Please mute your mic if you’re not speaking.
 Self-explanatory.
 Muted

-who have hearing difficulties.
-I encourage you to turn on the live closed captioning
+people who have hearing difficulties.
+I encourage you to turn on the live closed

-Neither you nor our Meet room will appear in videos.
-I will always
+Neither you nor our Meet room will appear in class videos.
+I will

-teach class with our Google Meet room on a second screen that will not be recorded.
-If
+always teach class with our Google Meet room on a second screen that will not be

-you opt to speak, your voice will be in the video, of course.
-But you also have the
+recorded.
+If you opt to speak, your voice may be in the video, of course.
+But you

 If my Internet connection fails, I will still record and post class.